What we’re about

 About Bike Prescott Meetup

-So, in addition to following us here on Meetup, go to bikeprescott.org and sign up.
-Before joining Bike Prescott, you are welcome to come on a ride as our guest.
+Before joining Bike Prescott, you are welcome to come on one ride as our guest.

-After that, we encourage everyone to join - because membership has its privileges!
+After that, we encourage everyone to join.

-About the club, Bike Prescott
+About Bike Prescott Club Membership

 The $30 annual membership dues include: